CoderXpert/PythonPacketSnifferAndInjector/README.md

-PythonPacketSniffer
+Sample scripts for packet sniffing and injection
 ===================

-Python scripts packet sniffing and back-door..!
+This repository contains sample scripts for packet sniffing and injection with different techniques in Python.